-There was nothing reserved and restrained about this style (which is where it found criticism from neo-classical scholars) and it focussed on illusion and theatricality.
-Other classic features of the Rococo style include flowing, curving shapes; the use of whites and pastel colours with gilding - creating a soft and whimsical aesthetic but with striking, attention grabbing features.
+Otherwise referred to as ‘late baroque’ or a derivation of ‘rocaille’, the Rococo style characterised European art and design for the first half of the 18th Century.
+The most prominent design feature of the Rococo era was a desire for over-exuberance ornamentation.
+There was nothing reserved and restrained about this style and it focused on illusion and theatricality.
+Other classic features of the Rococo style include flowing, curving shapes; the use of whites and pastel colours with gilding - creating a soft and whimsical aesthetic but with striking features.
 Bow motifs, flowing shapes and asymmetrical floral design are classic examples and can be seen in this Rococo Murano glass chandelier, and interior feature of Ca'Rezzonico in Venice.

 We can trace the origins of the style back to France; the Rococo definition usually encompasses the popular style throughout the reign of Louis XV.
-The free flowing exuberance of the Rococo era is commonly considered to have been a reaction to the previous controlled and rigid style which dominated during Louis XIV’s reign.
+The fluid exuberance of the Rococo era is commonly considered to have been a reaction to the previous controlled and rigid style which dominated during Louis XIV’s reign.

-mirrors or porcelain to decorate grottos and fountains.
-One of the influences we can see transferred from rocaille to rococo isthe ‘development of the line’: this meant that lines were elongated, twisted and curved to form elaborate patterns, a trend that prevailed in rococo design.
-The term ‘rocaille’ was first used in print to refer to a particular rococo design type in 1736 by the designer and jeweller Jean Mondon ("Premier Livre de forme rocquaille et cartel”).
+The word "Rococo” itself is derived from the French "rocaille”, which translates as "rock work”.
+Rocaille was a method of ornamentation used commonly during the renaissance, which used pebbles, seashells and cement applied on surfaces such as mirrors or porcelain to decorate grotto's and fountains.
+One of the influences we can see transferred from rocaille to Rococo is the ‘development of the line’: this meant that lines were elongated, twisted and curved to form elaborate patterns, a trend that prevailed in Rococo design.
+The term ‘rocaille’ was first used in print to refer to a particular Rococo design type in 1736 by the designer and jeweller Jean Mondon ("Premier Livre de forme rocquaille et cartel”).

-After being pioneered by French design, rococo saw its popularity spread throughout Europe throughout the early 1700s.
+After being pioneered by French design, Rococo saw its popularity spread throughout Europe throughout the early 1700s.
 Bavaria, Austria, Germany and Russia all embraced the frivolous style along with its playful and witty themes.
-Of course, the rococo style did not stop at interiors; it had its effect upon fashion, art, music, jewellery and silver design…
+Of course, the Rococo style did not stop at interiors; it had its effect upon fashion, art, music, jewellery and silver design.

 Akin to the rest of Rococo design, jewellery featured flowing lines and seemingly endless movement.
 The concept of symmetry which had reigned strong throughout the Baroque age was now disregarded and replaced by playful abstract shapes.
 This move towards the asymmetrical meant leaving behind neatly organised sets of gemstones and pieces of jewellery that relied on a symmetrical aesthetic- such as three pearl pendants.
-Instead, rococo introduced complex patterns into its jewellery design featuring ribbons, feathers and foliage.
+Instead, Rococo introduced complex patterns into its jewellery design featuring ribbons, feathers and foliage.

 The move towards exuberant clothing and interiors may have meant that jewellery had to be slightly played down, as to compliment all the other busy ornamentation.
 Simple strings of pearls or diamonds were favoured, as was the even simpler option of a ribbon tied around the neck.
 Other popular types of jewellery included girandole earrings and items featuring arabesque motifs.